Semiparametric Gaussian copula models: Geometry and efficient rank-based estimation: Examples and simulations

 \section{Examples and simulations}

 This section presents some analytical and numerical results for the one-step and pseudo-likelihood estimators for a number of correlation structures.
 For some cases, the pseudo-likelihood estimator is efficient (unrestricted model, exchangeable model, factor model, Toeplitz model in $p = 3$), sometimes it is almost efficient (circular model), and sometimes it is quite inefficient (Toeplitz model in $p = 4$).
 The results of a Monte Carlo study indicate that the asymptotic approximations to the finite-sample distributions are excellent for the one-step estimator .
 Adaptivity almost never occurs, except at independence and at a contrived example.
-The simulation study is implemented in {MATLAB 2012a} and the code is available upon request.
+The simulation study is implemented in MATLAB 2012a and the code is available upon request.
+In the simulations, the pseudo-likelihood estimator is used as (rank-based and $\sqrt {n}$-consistent) pilot estimator.

-\begin{example}[Unrestricted model] In the full, unrestricted model, there are $k=p(p-1)/2$ parameters, which can be identified with the correlations $r_{ij}$ between $Z_i$ and $Z_j$ for $i=2,\ldots,p$ and $j=1,\ldots,i-1$.
+\begin{example}[(Unrestricted model)] In the full, unrestricted model, there are $k=p(p-1)/2$ parameters, which can be identified with the correlations $r_{ij}$ between $Z_i$ and $Z_j$ for $i=2,\ldots,p$ and $j=1,\ldots,i-1$.
 Efficiency of the normal scores rank correlation estimator for the unrestricted Gaussian copula model was already observed in \citet{klaassen:wellner:97}.
 Here we obtain this result within our general algebraic analysis of (possibly) structured Gaussian copula models.

-First one can check that for arbitrary Gaussian copula models, the pseudo-score equations $\sum_{i=1}^n \Scorem ( \hat{F}_{n,1}( X_{i1} ), \ldots, \hat{F}_{n,p}( X_{ip} ); \theta ) = 0$ are equivalent to
+First, one can check that for arbitrary Gaussian copula models, the pseudo-score equations $\sum_{i=1}^n \Scorem( \hat{F}_{n,1}( X_{i1} ),\ldots, \hat{F}_{n,p}( X_{ip} ); \theta) = 0$ are equivalent to

 where $\hat{R}_n$ is the $p \times p$ matrix